-Virtual Competitions
+Virtual Sports Competitions

-- Virtual competitions/virtual judging for individual sport activities is permitted. - Athletes who require clubs or facilities to participate in a virtual judging/competition event must be scheduled to arrive, participate and depart one at a time; no group arrivals. - Athletes, coaches, film staff and any other support staff must wear masks in accordance with the Public Health Order - Face Coverings. - A distance of three metres must be maintained between the athlete and coaches/film staff. - Coaches/film staff must wear a mask at all times. - Competition is not permitted when there is a group of individual athletes in the same space.
+- Virtual competitions/virtual judging for individual sport activities is permitted. - Athletes who require clubs or facilities to participate in a virtual judging/competition event must be scheduled to arrive, participate and depart one at a time; no group arrivals. - Athletes, coaches, film staff and any other support staff must wear masks in accordance with the Public Health Order Face Coverings. - A distance of three metres must be maintained between the athlete and coaches/film staff. - Competition is not permitted when there is a group of individual athletes in the same space. - No travel is permitted beyond the athlete using their home club/facility (i.e. rink, pool or gym). - No spectators are permitted during production/filming.